civctp2/civctp2/Scenarios/AE_Mod/scen0000/ae_mod_readme.txt

 changed:

-fascist - 25/35/15 > 35/40/20
-mobile SAM - bombards land, sea and air (not just air). sea engineer - settle size 1 > 3, now creates the buildings in a new city (like urban planner).
+aircraft carrier - carry small or medium air > carry only medium air, so it can't carry missiles and nukes, otherwise a bunch of other units are obsolete. cargo helicopter - now transports only small rather than medium land units. coracle - can reform, can carry small or medium, 1 unit > cannot reform, can carry only small, but 2 units. cruise missile - increased firepower from 1 to 4, so it can actually damage something stronger than a warrior. eco ranger - now a stealth unit as it says in the GL. fascist - 25/35/15 > 35/40/20 mobile SAM - bombards land, sea and air (not just air). sea engineer - settle size 1 > 3, now creates the buildings in a new city (like urban planner). spy plane - size medium > size large so it can't land on (and enable anti-air defence on) aircraft carriers.
 Televangelist - can be built by any government (before was just in Theocracy, and never got built).

 Upgrade paths:
 --------------